1994 To The Present

 The new album continued to be worked on.
 Working titles have been, 'Hendrix 303', 'Strawberry' and 'Aluminium'.
 In 1996 work started on a new production of songs for the fourth album with Martyn Phillips.
 A small tour of small places took place in April and May of 1996.
 It was in 1997 that 'The Next Big Thing' finally hit the streets before the album 'Already' was released.
 Another single 'Chemical No1' came from the album but without any publicity the album was never likely to be a huge seller.

-Gen left the band and came back and then left again permanantly.
+Gen left the band and came back and then left again permanently.
 His place would eventually be taken up by Tony Arthy.

 Pictures from Tomoyasu Hotei Vs Jesus Jones Tour (Budokan, Tokyo) - Music Life (Japanese Magazine) - September 1994